WeichaoYang1999/Custiomer-Churn/README.md

-# Custiomer-Churn
-Bank Churn Prediction
-Introduction
-This project aims to predict bank customer churn using various machine learning algorithms.
-Customer churn refers to the loss of clients or customers from a service.
-Understanding and predicting customer churn is essential for maintaining customer satisfaction and business growth.

-Repository Contents
-Bank_Churn_Prediction.ipynb: Main Jupyter Notebook containing the data analysis, preprocessing, and model training steps. data/: Folder containing the datasets used for the project. models/: Folder containing the trained machine learning models. figures/: Folder containing any plots or visualizations.
-Technologies Used
-Python
-Pandas
-NumPy
-Scikit-learn
-TensorFlow
-Matplotlib
-Installation
-Clone the repository

-Install the required dependencies using:

-bash
-Copy code
-pip install -r requirements.txt
-Run the Jupyter Notebook:

-bash
-Copy code
-jupyter notebook Bank_Churn_Prediction.ipynb
-Usage
-Follow the instructions and comments in the Bank_Churn_Prediction.ipynb notebook to understand the data preprocessing, model selection, and prediction steps.

-Models
-The project includes various machine learning models such as:

-Logistic Regression
-Decision Trees
-Random Forest
-Neural Networks
-Results
-The results section in the notebook provides an overview of the model's performance, including accuracy, precision, recall, and F1-score.

-Contributing
-Feel free to contribute to this project by submitting issues, pull requests, or providing feedback.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+# Bank Customer Churn Prediction

+## Overview
+This project aims to predict bank customer churn using various machine learning models.
+It involves preprocessing the data, exploring different features that might affect the customer churn rate, and building predictive models.

+## Dataset
+The dataset used in this project consists of information about bank customers, including demographics, account details, and whether they have churned or not.

+## Requirements
+- Python 3.x
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Jupyter Notebook

+## Usage
+You can view and run the analysis by opening the `Bank_Churn_Prediction.ipynb` Jupyter Notebook.
+Make sure to install the required libraries mentioned above.

+## Structure
+- `Bank_Churn_Prediction.ipynb`: Main Jupyter Notebook containing the data analysis and machine learning models.

+## Analysis Steps
+1. **Data Cleaning and Preprocessing**: Handling missing values and encoding categorical variables.
+2. **Exploratory Data Analysis (EDA)**: Visualizing the data to understand the trends and patterns.
+3. **Feature Engineering**: Creating new features that might help in predicting the churn.
+4. **Model Training**: Training different machine learning models and selecting the best one.
+5. **Evaluation**: Evaluating the selected model using various metrics like accuracy, precision, recall, etc.

+## Results
+The results of the analysis, including the best performing model and insights derived from the data, can be found in the Jupyter Notebook.

+## Author
+Weichao Yang

+## Acknowledgments
+- Thanks to anyone who contributed to the project.
+- Special thanks to Mr. John for supporting this project.

+---

+Feel free to contribute to this project by submitting pull requests or opening issues.